All the pictures here were taken using the equipment and techniques described here.

 This wouldn’t be complete without a word about the attitude of society towards nature in general and insects in particular.
-We really think it’s ok to exploit nature for short term personal and financial gain, and we are reaping the consequences – though we aren’t really feeling it yet in Australia.
+We really think it’s ok to exploit nature for short term personal and financial gain, and we are reaping the consequences – though we aren’t really feeling it yet in Australia (Jan 2015 and there is more talk of climate change, temps are rising and weather conditions are reportedly more extreme than previously observed).
 I understand the disappearance of the usual native, and introduced, pollinators is alarming many in some circles.
 What to do?

 I still run across people who think insects are pests, ugly or dangerous.
 Something to be destroyed, judged and feared – when all they need is respect.
 This is not a sane attitude on a planet where those same insects – and others – are intrinsic to our survival.
 And, in truth, are born of the same mystery and the same earth.